Virtual Primary Care for the Treatment of Diabetes

 First Stop Health

-According to researcher from the Mayo Clinic, “Shared decision making is a collaborative process by which patients and clinicians work together in a deliberative dialogue.
-The purpose of this dialogue is to identify reasonable management options that best fit and address the unique situation of the patient.”
+According to research from the Mayo Clinic, “Shared decision making is a collaborative process by which patients and clinicians work together in a deliberative dialogue.
+The purpose of this dialogue is to identify reasonable management options that best fit and address the unique situation of the patient.”5

 As famous doctor Atul Gawande found in his research, checklists in healthcare save lives.
 There are many tasks that a doctor needs to accomplish for proper diabetes care.
 For example, a doctor must check a patient’s Hemoglobin A1c every 3 months, refer them to an ophthalmologist for a retina exam yearly, check their kidney function with urine and blood tests regularly.

 A checklist is a vital tool to ensure those tasks are performed.
 Virtual primary care enabled by checklists built into the electronic medical record and workflow of the doctor allow them and the diabetic patient to accomplish these care tasks.

 Guideline-based, age-appropriate screening is vital to keeping people with diabetes healthy.
 Patients must be screened for hypertension, high cholesterol, depression, smoking, substance use and many other health concerns.
 Diabetes affects the entire body and keeping all aspects of a patient healthy is key to preventing the progression of diabetes.
 Checklist tools for the large number of screenings are necessary for their completion.

 Virtual primary care is an effective tool for coordinating these screening activities.
 Patients can check their blood pressure at home and many labs perform blood pressure checks as well.
 Blood tests must be performed in-person, but virtual primary care allows the doctor to order the tests at a lab location near the patient and eliminates the need for two in-person visits.
 Questionnaire-based screening for depression and healthy behaviors can also effectively be performed via virtual primary care.